 He is lovingly remembered by his daughter, Linda Stevens of Chandler, Minnesota, and his brother, Larry Stevens and his wife Gloria of Edgerton, Minnesota.

 He is preceded in death by his parents; and four siblings, Russell Stevens, Louis Stevens, Verna Gilbertson, and Helen Veldhuizen and their spouses; and his wives, Velma (Welk) Stevens and Betty (Herron) Stevens.

-To send flowers to Marshall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marshall Stevens, please visit our floral store.